Types of Plaster – A Quick Reference to Plaster and Render

 Plaster and Render

 Plastering was a standard means of finishing interior walls and partitions, from the Renaissance to the 20th century.
 It is used to conceal and seal surfaces to strengthen and give fire protection.
 Its value as a decorative material is now improved.
+In this article, you can learn about the different types of Plaster.

 Plastering is a process of covering rough surfaces with a plastic material to obtain an even, smooth, regular, clean and durable surface.
 External plastering is termed as rendering which improves the resistance of the surface to rainwater penetration and other atmospheric influences.
 Plasters for indoor use have to be abrasion resistant and suitable for decorating with any coating/tiles/wallpaper